Why Commission Isn’t Enough

 The proprietary tech suite at Incentive Solutions was designed with these express purposes in mind.
 With customized CRM Integration and organizational structure-based reporting, this tech is scalable, regardless of the size of the territory you’re overseeing or the amount of moving parts that area entails.
 Extensive automation also means that time costs stay low on your end—as if you don’t have enough to do!

-Easy-to-use dashboards let your medical sales rep monitor their progress and to see exactly what they need to accomplish to earn their next reward.
-This sales data can plug into an optional Leaderboard lets you foster a little bit of fun, in-house competition.
+Easy-to-use dashboards let your medical sales rep monitor their progress and see exactly what they need to accomplish to earn their next reward.
+This sales data can plug into an optional Leaderboard that lets you foster a little bit of fun, in-house competition.
 All of this gives meaning to the rewards your top performers might receive later, as they continue to meet their metrics and performance goals.

 But most importantly your best sales talent feels that their efforts aren’t going unnoticed.
 This type of incentive program implementation positions you as an emotionally intelligent leader—a rare quality, especially in an uber-competitive file like medical sales.